NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Discussions

-Figure \ref{fig:skipping_cross} demonstrates that cross-field learning results in a higher PSNR improvement compared to single-field learning.
-The information from multiple fields aids in achieving more accurate predictions, leading to better PSNR.
-However, understanding the specifics of how different fields contribute to this improvement is critical, particularly when predicting residual values for a specific datum.
-How much does each field contribute?
+The central question surrounding cross-field learning is \begin{formal} \it how different fields contribute to predictions. \end{formal} Figure \ref{fig:effect} shows that cross-field learning achieves higher PSNR than single-field learning.
+Information from multiple fields enables more accurate predictions, enhancing PSNR.
+Understanding how different fields contribute to this improvement is crucial -- how much does each field contribute?
 Are all fields equally helpful?
-To uncover these cross-field contributions, we conducted an experiment for the Temperature field using the SZ3 compressor with a 5E-3 error bound.
-To enhance the Temperature field, we incorporated Dark Matter Density and Velocity X fields into the cross-field learning process.
-After 100 epochs, the trained model was analyzed using Captum, which applies integrated gradients for attribution analysis \cite{sundararajan2017axiomatic,kokhlikyan2020captum}.
+We analyze the Temperature field using SZ3 with a 5E-3 bound.
+Incorporating two other Nyx fields into cross-field learning, we train the model for 100 epochs and use Captum with integrated gradients for attribution analysis~\cite{kokhlikyan2020captum, sundararajan2017axiomatic}.

-Given decompressed slices (512 $\times$ 512) from Temperature, Dark Matter Density, and Velocity X, the model predicted the residual slice for Temperature.
-We selected the datum at the (256, 256) position of the Temperature slice as the target for attribution analysis.
-Captum computed the attribution scores for each datum from the decompressed slices, quantifying the contribution of each datum in each field to the prediction of the residual value at the (256, 256) position in the Temperature field.
-Figure \ref{fig:attr} presents the results.
-The top row shows the three slices from each field, with the target datum marked by a red star.
-The bottom row highlights the attribution regions for each field, with significant attribution areas emphasized by red rectangles for clearer visualization.
+Using decompressed slices ($512 \times 512$) from these three fields, the model predicts the residual error for Temperature.
+Attribution analysis targets the datum at position (256, 256) in the Temperature slice.
+Captum computes scores quantifying each field's contribution to this prediction.
+Figure \ref{fig:attr} shows the results: the left slice displays the target marked by a red star, while significant attribution regions are highlighted with red rectangles across all slices for clarity.

-It can be observed that each field has a prominent red rectangle centered around the (256, 256) position, which corresponds to the datum being predicted.
-This highlights the local patterns across fields identified by \proj, where each field's local region near the predicted datum makes a significant contribution.
-In addition to these local patterns, global patterns also contribute to the prediction, as indicated by multiple smaller rectangles across the three fields.
-These regions demonstrate that global information from each field also plays a role in the prediction.
-It's worth noting that the local and global patterns marked by the rectangles are not entirely consistent across the three fields, suggesting that each field contributes differently to the prediction.
-This visualization reveals that \proj~ leverages cross-field information through adaptable, learnable patterns, rather than fixed ones, resulting in improved PSNR.